-Computers in the public facilities are attached to the Law School's local area network, which are in turn connected to the Internet.
-Various software services are offered through the network, including access to WESTLAW and LEXIS, word processing, various legal-instruction programs, electronic mail that reaches the Internet, and a wide variety of other programs.
+Computers in the public facilities are attached to the Law School's local area network, which are in turn connected to the internet.
+Various software services are offered through the network, including access to WESTLAW and LEXIS, word processing, various legal-instruction programs, electronic mail that reaches the internet, and a wide variety of other programs.

 Access to the Law School's network is also available to students with laptops through RedRover wireless connections in the Library, Atrium, and Student Lounge.

 Computer hardware is available at the Cornell Store.
 You can review the selections online; click on the Law School link.
-Software is available through the Campus Store, often at substantial discounts made possible through site-volume educational licensing.
+Software is also available through the Campus Store, often at substantial discounts made possible through site-volume educational licensing.

-Law students are given a Cornell University NET ID that doubles as an email address.
-The NET ID is issued by the University and will be mailed to new students before orientation with activation instructions.
+Law students are given a Cornell University NetID that doubles as an email address.
+The NetID is issued by the University and will be provided to new students, along with activation instructions, before orientation.